palikar/q4/README.md

 If the colors are ugly, they try to set themselves based on whether your theme is dark or light using emacs' own face system.
 If this fails for you, call the functions q4/set-light-colors or q4/set-dark-colors: they will force the right ones into place.

-This repo currently has two branches, master and the brainfuck branch.
-Master is kept mostly stable and usable, brainfuck is where I'm doing large amounts of changes that cause regressions across the program that need to be reworked.
-In that branch I am moving things to a buffer-local metadata system which allows for much more useful and reliable features, like reply threading and tree-sorted browsing (like reddit comments).
-As the name implies, it may be only somewhat functional at any given time.
-Currently master is up to date and seems to be working okay aside from the json blip I mentioned above.
+This repo currently has a few branches; master is kept mostly stable but the others are where volatile development and refactoring are happening.
+If you just want to use Q4, use master.
+The other branches exist only to ease tracking of development and might be completely broken at any given time.

 A few bullet points:
   * Uses the JSON api, no web scraping pleb shit.